Livery company: Entry

 Regardless of method of entry, membership carries the same duties, responsibilities and privileges.
 Being clothed as a Liveryman requires the candidate to first receive the freedom of the City of London, now essentially a necessary formality, though in the past the Freedom carried benefits, such as being able to drive a flock of sheep across London Bridge at no charge.

 Governance

 Livery companies are governed by a Master (alternatively styled Prime Warden in some companies, or Upper Bailiff of the Weavers' Company), a number of Wardens (holding various titles such as the Upper, Middle, Lower, or Renter Wardens), and a court of Assistants (board of directors), responsible for company business and electing its Master and Wardens.
-The "Clerk to the Company" is the most senior permanent member of staff, who as chief executive officer runs its day-to-day activities.
+The "Clerk to the Company" is the most senior permanent member of staff, and is responsible for the day-to-day management of its activities.

 The livery companies elect a majority of the members of the Livery Committee, a body administered at Guildhall.
 The committee oversees the elections of Sheriffs and the Lord Mayor, educates liverymen regarding the City Corporation's activities and represents the livery companies in communications with the City.

 Membership generally falls into two categories: freemen and liverymen.